 ATTN: Kara Gaffken, Director of Public Programming

-Huguenot Ancestry Form (for the Dorothy DuBois Walker Beach and Gertrude E. Hasbrouck Memorial Scholarships)
+Huguenot Ancestry Form (for the Gertrude E. Hasbrouck Memorial Scholarship)

 Decisions regarding awards are made by early December.
 Awardees are informed in mid-December.
 Awards are mailed directly to the bursar at the awardee's college or university in January.